Oxer11/Mini-CSRanking/README.md

 The website is built with some elegant components and we illustrate some as follow:

 - The impressive background of Mini-CS Ranking is from [particle.js](<https://github.com/VincentGarreau/particles.js>), a lightweight JavaScript library for creating particles, which I had intended to apply to my personal website but failed due to its unfitness as a blog background :unamused:.
-- The beautiful charts at pages of scholar/institutions is made by [Highcharts](<https://www.highcharts.com.cn/>), which facilitate the visualization process of data.
-Intrigued by its exquisiteness, I am eager to share this pragmatic tool with you and highly recommend you to exploit make extensive use of it :heart_eyes:.
+- The beautiful charts at pages of scholar/institutions are made by [Highcharts](<https://www.highcharts.com.cn/>), which facilitate the visualization process of data.
+Intrigued by its exquisiteness, I am eager to share this pragmatic tool with you and highly recommend you to exploit and make extensive use of it :heart_eyes:.
 - Other small components can be obtained from [Free Frontend](<https://freefrontend.com/>).
 It provides a large volume of html components, which relieves our pain of frontend design :blush:.
 - The core code of rank list is referred to the source code of CSRankings from <https://github.com/emeryberger/CSrankings>.
 Actually, its implementation is complicated for us to construe, so we simplify the code by omitting some intricate functions :confused:.